 I began practising yoga in 2000, initially yoga was a form of exercise and weight loss.
-This all changed during a particularly difficult stage in my life, which sparked a deeper and more meaningful relationship with yoga which has remained with me ever since.
-I used to view my body like a robot or a machine, expecting it to do the same things each week, regardless of how tired, busy or sleep deprived I was feeling.
-Yoga has taught me to connect more deeply with how I am in each moment and honour that.
+This all changed during a particularly difficult time in my life, which sparked a deeper and more meaningful relationship with yoga.

-Yoga philosophy has enabled me to change the way I view situations and events, creating more peace and ease in my life.
+Yoga philosophy has changed the way I view situations and events, creating more peace and ease in my life.
 I found that as my body became stronger and more flexible, so did my mind!
-I make time for both movement and rest in my life these days, and subsequently feel more balanced and happier.
+I make time for both movement & rest - I feel more balanced and happier for it!

 "There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle. "

 I signed up for the BWY foundation in yoga course in 2012, simply to do something for myself that was not work related.
-I have woked as a mental health professioanl in the NHS for 20 years.
+I have worked in the NHS for over 20 years as a mental health nurse.

 I went on to study with Christopher Gladwell and Sarah Harlow and completed a 500 hour advanced yoga teacher training course at Yogasara Academy in Bristol.
 This course took me deeper into my practice and knowledge of yoga.
 I began to realise that yoga is not just making shapes on mats, it is about having a greater ability to deal with the ups and downs of life.
 Yoga has helped me to be less stressed, to worry less, to sleep better and to have more energy.
-Yoga has the potential to help us cope, and increases our sense of happiness and ease in daily life.
+Yoga has so much potential for our wellness.

 I am currently undertaking a 500 hour Yoga Therapy training with Heather Mason at the Minded Institute in London.
 This course has a focus on mental health issues - Heather's vision to is to take Yoga into the NHS as a form of treatment.
 I am excited to be a part of this.

-I will complete the two year Yoga Therapy Training in March 2019.
+I will complete my Yoga Therapy Training in December 2018.